 On average Home of the Sparrow receives over 2,000+ calls a year from women in crisis.
 This past fiscal year ending June 30, 2020, we served over 500+ individuals!

-Now in its second decade of providing services Home of the Sparrow is committed to its Mission which is: To provide Hope, Opportunity and Support that empowers women and children, as they journey from homelessness to self-sufficiency.
+Home of the Sparrow’s mission is to provide Hope, Opportunity and Support that empowers women and children as they journey from homelessness to self-sufficiency.